gsilviHQS/Variationals_algorithms/README.md

 # NEASQC repo Variational Algorithms

 This repository collects Python scripts and Jupyter notebooks that allow the user to test different variational algorithms.
-It contains our custom functions (e.g. VHA ansatz, PBO Hamiltonian) that are built upon Qiskit libraries.
+It contains our custom functions (e.g. VHA ansatz, PBO Hamiltonian) that are built upon Qiskit libraries, as well as method to reduce number of measurement and noise.

 The repository is organized as follows:
-- **misc**:  contains the notebooks and scripts that showcase the variational algorithms
+- **misc**:  contains the notebooks and python scripts that showcase the variational algorithms as well as enhanced sampling method.
 - **qiskit_mod**: contains our custom functions that are built upon Qiskit libraries as well as the QLM custom junction and helpers:
     - **qiskit_nat**: the customize function built upon qiskit_nature
     - **qiskit_ter**: the customize function built upon qiskit_terra